 Stay Safe: Preventing Spinal Cord Injury (.pdf).
 The United Spinal Association has a publication about preventing spinal cord injury.
 Not many people believe they can become a statistic of spinal cord injury; however, it happens every day.
 It is important to know that spinal cord injury can happen to anyone at any time.
 There are some protective measures you can take to avoid getting a spinal cord injury.

-What is Spinal Cord Injury? (.pdf).
-The United Spinal Association has a publication about spinal cord injury.
-This brochure is a general introduction to SCI/D. Understanding what a spinal cord injury is and what diseases affect the spinal cord is not only the first stage of rehabilitation, it is also an important key to prevention.
+What is Spinal Cord Injury?
+This is a general introduction to SCI/D. Understanding what a spinal cord injury is and what diseases affect the spinal cord is not only the first stage of rehabilitation, it is also an important key to prevention.
+Updated

 Assistance / Service Animals